Banat: Ottoman rule (1552–1716)

-Habsburg administration (1716–1867)
+Habsburg rule (1716–1867)

 At the beginning of the next Austro-Turkish War (1716–1718), Prince Eugene of Savoy took the Banat region from the Turks.
 After the Treaty of Passarowitz (1718), the region became a province of the Habsburg Monarchy.
 It was not incorporated into the Kingdom of Hungary.
 Special provincial administration was established, centered in Temesvár.

 In 1738, over 50 Romanian villages from Serbia and Banat were destroyed and dwellers murdered by Austrians and Serb militia during a revolt of Romanians.
 Also governor of the province was not given the title of "ban", the region became known as the Banate of Temes or Banat of Temeswar.
 It remained a separate province within the Habsburg monarchy and under military administration until 1751, when Empress Maria Theresa of Austria reorganized the province, dividing it between military and civil administration.
 The Banat of Temeswar province was abolished in 1778, when civilian part of the region was incorporated into the Kingdom of Hungary and divided into counties.
 The southern part of the Banat region remained within the Military Frontier (Banat Krajina) until the Frontier was abolished in 1871.

-During the Ottoman rule, parts of Banat had a low population density due to years of warfare, and some local residents also lost their lives during Habsburg-Ottoman wars and Prince Eugene of Savoy's conquest.
+During the Ottoman rule, parts of Banat had a low population density due to years of warfare, and some local residents also died during Habsburg-Ottoman wars and Prince Eugene of Savoy's conquest.
 Much of the area had reverted to nearly uninhabited marsh, heath and forest.
 Count Claudius Mercy (1666–1734), who was appointed governor of the Banat of Temeswar in 1720, took numerous measures for the regeneration of Banat.
 He recruited German artisans and especially farmers from Bavaria and other southern areas as colonists, allowing them privileges such as keeping their language and religion in their settlements.
 Farmers brought their families and belongings on rafts down the Danube River, and were encouraged to restore farming in the area.
 They cleared the marshes near the Danube and Tisa rivers, helped build roads and canals, and re-established agriculture.
 Trade was also encouraged.